 There is at least a reasonable basis for people to think this.
 Milk allergy is really common in children.
 About 1 in 50 babies in Australia have cow’s milk protein allergy.
 And most of them (about 80%) do out grow it by the time they start school.
 But not everyone does!

 Milk allergy can definitely persist into the teenage years and beyond.
-People can even develop an allergy to milk as adults.
+Adults can even develop an allergy to milk later in life.

 #3 “At least milk is easy to avoid”